Remember when Rio Ferdinand announced plans to enter the world of professional boxing?

 A sense of what could have been.
 Drenthe, a graduate of Feyenoord’s esteemed academy system, burst onto the scene after playing an instrumental role in the Netherlands winning the 2007 UEFA European Under-21 Football Championship.

-It earned him a blockbuster move to Real Madrid, but his time there didn’t turn out to be successful, even if he did lift the 2008 La Liga championship.
+It earned him a blockbuster move to Real Madrid, but his time there didn’t turn out to be successful, even if he did lift the 2008 La Liga title.

 After being deemed surplus to requirements in the Spanish capital, he’d spend time in England, famously with Everton, as well as Russia and Turkey before calling it a day.